 Judge Robinson was profiled in an article in The American Lawyer, which named the firm as a finalist for “Litigation Department of the Year” (January 2014).
 He also was included in Lawdragon 500 Leading Lawyers in America.

-He serves on the board of directors of the New York Community Trust, the Colin Powell School of the City College of New York and Legal Outreach.
-Judge Robinson also serves as a representative on New York City’s Handschu Committee, which ensures that the NYPD complies with guidelines for investigations into political activity and terrorism.
-He also is a member of the Lincoln Center Education Committee, the Advisory Board of the Skadden Fellows Program, Cornell Law School Dean’s Advisory Committee and serves as a Cornell University Council.
+He serves on the board of directors of the New York Community Trust, Lincoln Center for the Performing Arts, the Federal Bar Council, the Colin Powell School of the City College of New York and Legal Outreach.
+Judge Robinson also serves as the civilian representative on New York City’s Handschu Committee, which ensures that the NYPD complies with guidelines for investigations into political activity and terrorism.
+He also is a member of the Lincoln Center Education Committee, the Innocence Project’s Lawyers Committee, the Advisory Board of the Skadden Fellows Program, Cornell Law School Dean’s Advisory Committee and serves as a Cornell University Counsel.
 From 2002 to 2003, he was the CEO of Empower New Haven, a nonprofit agency based in New Haven, Connecticut.
-Judge Robinson, who is a former Yale Law School Senior Research Fellow, has taught both an advanced seminar on white collar crime and in the trial advocacy program at Yale, as well as appellate advocacy at Cardozo Law School.
+Judge Robinson, who is a former Yale Law School Senior Research Fellow, has taught both and advanced seminar on white collar crime and in the trial advocacy program at Yale, as well as appellate advocacy at Cardozo Law School.